PX4/PX4-Autopilot/nuttx/README.txt

     the config.h and version.h header files in the include/nuttx directory and the establishment of symbolic links to configured directories.

   clean_context

     This is part of the distclean target.
 It removes all of the header files and symbolic links created by the context target.

+  Build Options:
+  Of course, the value any make variable an be overriden from the make command line.
+However, there is one particular variable assignment option that may be useful to you:

+  V=1

+    This is the build "verbosity flag."
+If you specify V=1 on the make command line, you will see the exact commands used in the build.
+This can be very useful when adding new boards or tracking down compile time errors and warnings.

 CYGWIN BUILD PROBLEMS
 ^^^^^^^^^^^^^^^^^^^^^